Getting Started with Titan Graph Database

 Then take a shell in Linux or command prompt in Windows.
-Then move to titan folder.
-Then move to bin.
+Then move to the titan folder.
+Then move to the bin.

-Before take Gremlin Console you need to install Java.
+Before taking Gremlin Console you need to install Java.

-Now you are having gremlin.
-Now we are going to connect to graph database.
-Basically Titan we can use with three main storage backends.
+Now you have the gremlin shell.
+Now we are going to connect to the graph database.
+Basically, we can use it with its three main storage backends.
 They are

 - Oracle Berkley

 If you hope to search through your graph in Titan you have to index it first.
-Otherwise you can't search it.
-Actually it's a bug like thing in titan, and it's a know issue.
-Let say we are going to search with "name" property.
-Then we have to add "name" index first.
+Otherwise, you can’t search for it.
+Let say we are going to search with “name” property.
+Then we have to add “name” index first.

 Now you are ready to add nodes and edges.
-And you have a index on "name" property.
+And you have an index on “name” property.

 Now you have a graph like this.

 Now we are going to have a journey around our beautiful data!!!
-And now I want to know where malinda "study in".
-For that I have to load Malinda to a vertex variable.
-I'll use existing one.
+And now I want to know where Malinda “study in”.
+For that, I have to load Malinda to a vertex variable.
+I’ll use an existing one.

-Now I want who study in UCSC.
-For that I have to load UCSC to a variable first.
-I'll use existing one.
+Now I want who studies at UCSC.
+For that, I have to load UCSC to a variable first.
+I’ll use an existing one.

 If I only need names of them then below one is the command.